AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 :::info L2 inbox is not real
 As should be clear from above, the L1 inbox don't need to exist for itself, it keeps no state between blocks, as every message created in the block will also be consumed in the same block.
 :::

+## Future work
+- Sequencer selection contract(s)
+    - Relies on the sequencer selection scheme being more explicitly defined
+    - Relies on being able to validate the sequencer selection scheme
+- Improve public inputs hash computation
+    - Currently it is using calldata and blocks to be passed along with the proof, but it should be adapted to better allow other DA layers.
+    - Modularize the computation such that the state transitioner need not know the exact computation but merely use a separate contract as an oracle.
+- Governance/upgrade contract(s)
+    - Relies on the governance/upgrade scheme being more explicitly defined
+- Explorer getting rid of the specific 1:M relationship between L1 and L2